aspnet/MicrosoftConfigurationBuilders/docs/KeyValueConfigBuilders.md

 ```
 This way the same flat key/value source can be used to populate configuration for two different sections.

+> :information_source: **NOTE:**
+> 'Prefix' is used to filter which Key/Value pairs the builder will fetch from the external config source.
+In `Strict` and `Token` modes, this means builders will not ask the external config source for any keys that do not start with the prefix.
+In `Greedy` mode, builders still ask for all the keys, but only save the ones that start with the prefix.

 #### stripPrefix
 A related setting that is common among all of these key/value builders is `stripPrefix`.
 The code above does a good job of separating app settings from connection strings... but now all the keys in AppSettings start with "AppSetting_".
 Maybe this is fine for code you wrote.
 Chances are that prefix is better off stripped from the key name before being inserted into AppSettings. `stripPrefix` is a boolean value, and accomplishes just that.
 It's default value is `false`.